radiantlogic-v8/documentation-new/documentation/release-notes/v7412-release-notes.md

 -	[VSTS47016]: Fixed an issue for the Directory Namespace tab label nodes not saving virtual attributes.
 -	[VSTS47028]: Fixed an issue so that now failure when sending a monitoring alert email is now reported in the monitoring task's scheduler log to help improve troubleshooting.
 -	[VSTS47029]: Fixed an issue where there was no ability to change the access.log.file.archive.scan.folder property from the UI.
 -	[VSTS47152]: Fixed an issue with Synchronization transformation scripts hitting a Java limitation of 65k bytes and the code being unable to compile.
+After applying the patch, the following file needs to be updated as below, before the RadiantOne services is started on the cluster nodes.

+In "$RLI_HOME/config/advanced/features.properties"
+Add:
+globalsync.extract.mappings.enabled=true

+Lastly, the transformation script needs to be saved after the RadiantOne service is started for the first time after patching and updating the features.properties file.

 -	[VSTS47153]: Fixed an issue that was preventing sync topologies that were migrated between patch versions (e.g., 7.x.y to 7.x.z where y <= x) from starting properly because of missing transformation mappings.
 -	[VSTS47158]: Fixed an issue causing NullPointerException to be reported in web.log when capturing mappings transformations.